DoeringChristian/restirgi/ReSTIR-GI.md

 The goal of this tutorial is to provide an Implementation for most of the features provided in the original ReSTIR-GI paper while being easy to understand.

-Unfortunately some aspects of my implementation do not work jet.
-This mostly includes Jacobean bias correction.
+Unfortunately some aspects of my implementation do not work yet, including Jacobean bias correction.

 The Original paper can be found under:
 Ouyang, Y., Liu, S., Kettunen, M., Pharr, M., & Pantaleoni, J. (2021).
 [ReSTIR GI.](https://research.nvidia.com/publication/2021-06_restir-gi-path-resampling-real-time-path-tracing)